rvzm/bvzm/README.md

 ## Basic Information
-This script is ran and tested with [eggdrop](http://eggheads.org) 1.8.0 rc1 Currently requires no extra packages to be installed.
+This script is ran and tested with [eggdrop](http://eggheads.org) 1.8.2 Currently requires no extra packages to be installed.

 Currently, bvzm.tcl features a few commands, as well as a few options for automated channel management.

 ## Public channel commands
 These commands are used in a channel that the bot is on.
+The command character is defined by settings->gen->pubtrig

 Who     | Command          | Function
 --------|------------------|----------